entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Forey (1998, char.
+> - Clement *et al.* (2024): " Forey (1998, char.
 77) and subsequent analyses (up to Toriño *et al.* (2021, char.
 80)) coded for the presence or absence of the vestibular fontanelle.
 Herein, we are redefining the vestibular fontanelle character in terms of its size.
 We considered a vestibular fontanelle to be large if it occupies 33% or more of the length of the otico-occipital region of the neurocranium; this condition is found in Macropoma precursor (Forey, 1998, fig. 6.10).
 A vestibular fontanelle is considered to be small if it occupies less than 25% of the length of the otico-occipital region of the neurocranium; this condition is seen in Laugia groenlandica (Forey, 1998, fig. 6.7)12 and Sassenia groenlandica (Forey, 1998, fig. 6.8)."

 > - The coding of *Qujingodus* is ?.